SchmidtDSE/afscgap/inst/paper.md

 ---

 # Summary
-The National Oceanic and Atmospheric Administration's Alaska Fisheries Science Center's Resource Assessment and Conservation Engineering Division (NOAA AFSC RACE) runs the [Groundfish Assessment Program](https://www.fisheries.noaa.gov/contact/groundfish-assessment-program) which produces longitudinal catch data via bottom trawl surveys [@afscgap].
+The Resource Assessment and Conservation Engineering Division of the National Oceanic and Atmospheric Administration's Alaska Fisheries Science Center (NOAA AFSC RACE) runs the [Groundfish Assessment Program](https://www.fisheries.noaa.gov/contact/groundfish-assessment-program) which produces longitudinal catch data via bottom trawl surveys [@afscgap].
 These "hauls" report where species are found and in what quantities, empowering ocean health research and fisheries management [@example].
 Increasing accessibility of these important data (RACEBASE) through a suite of tools for individuals of diverse programming experience, Pyafscgap.org offers not just easier access to the REST API through ORDS compilation but provides both memory-efficient algorithms for "zero-catch inference" and interactive visual analytics tools [@inport; @ords].
 Altogether, this toolset supports investigatory tasks not easily executable using the API service alone and, leveraging game and information design, offers these data to a broader audience.

 # Statement of need
 Pyafscgap.org reduces barriers for use of GAP data, offering open source solutions for addressing the dataset's presence-only nature, use of proprietary databases, and size / complexity [@inport].